fedoranimus/todoist-api/source/includes/_authorization.md

 Error | Description
 ----- | -----------
 User Rejected Authorization Request | When the user denies your authorization request, Todoist will redirect the user to the configured redirect URI with `error` paramete: `http://example.com?error=access_denied`.
-Redirect URI Mismatch | The `redirect_uri` parameter must either match or be the subpath of the redirect URI which was configured in application settings.
-If the requirement is not satisfied, Todoist will redirect the user to the configured redirect URI with `error` parameter: `http://example.com?error=redirect_uri_mismatch`
+Redirect URI Not Configured | This JSON error will be returned to the requester (your user's browser) if redirect URI is not configured in the App Management Console.
 Invalid Application Status | When your application exceeds the maximum token limit or when your application is being suspended due to abuse, Todoist will redirect the user to the configured redirect URI with the `error` parameter: `http://example.com?error=invalid_application_status`.
 Invalid Scope | When the `scope` parameter is invalid, Todoist will redirect the user to the configured redirect URI with `error` parameter: `http://example.com?error=invalid_scope`.

 ### Step 2: The redirection to your application site

-When the user grants your authorization request , the user will be redirected to the `redirect_uri` which you specified earlier.
+When the user grants your authorization request , the user will be redirected to the redirect URL configured in your application setting.
 The redirect request will come with two query parameters attached: `code` and `state`.

 The `code` parameter contains the authorization code that you will use to exchange for an access token.
 The `state` parameter should match the `state` parameter that you supplied in the previous step.
 If the `state` is unmatched, your request has been compromised by other parties, and the process should be aborted.